SIG-Open/snake-vr/README.md

-# hackillinois-uic-vr
+# SnakeVR

-VR data visualization using node.js server with the google cardboard.
+New template for SnakeVR Game.
+Includes node.js and jQuery.